MitchellCash/ansible-anu/README.md

 ansible-playbook anu.yml
 ```

+## TODO

+- Check if the `ansible-core` package can be used instead of `ansible` as the `ansible-core`
+  package is much smaller and seems to be updated on Ubuntu more frequently.
+At the time of
+  writing, on Ubuntu 22.04, `ansible` is on `2.10` and `ansible-core` is on `2.12`.

 ## License

 ANU is released under the terms of the MIT license.
 See [LICENSE](LICENSE) for more information or